 What if my child loses interest in band after I've purchased an instrument?
 I do my best to encourage every student to stay in band for at least the first year, but a handful of students may not make it to middle school band.
 Music dealers understand this fact so they allow you to set up a payment plan and return if need be.
 However, our band program at SV has been very successful - a good majority of students who enter 5th grade continue through middle and high school.
 I believe this happens because students engage and rise to the challenge that is playing an instrument - and we have a lot of fun!

-Can my child play an instrument other than flute, clarinet, alto sax, trumpet, horn, trombone, or percussion?
-We start with these 7 instruments because they are the foundation of a good band.
-Once students get older, they may be able to play one of the "extra" instruments such as tuba, baritone, or the larger saxophones.
+Can my child play an instrument other than the standard six?
+We start with these 6 instruments because they are the foundation of a good band.
+Once students get older, they may be able to play one of the "extra" instruments such as French horn, tuba, piccolo, or the larger saxophones.
 Many of these instruments are provided by the school, so you will not end up purchasing two instruments.

 5th Grade Band Instruments